igama/docs.binaryedge.io/docs/image-search.md

 The API has endpoints for querying our data in which you can use free text search together with one or more of the filters listed below.

+## Notes

-**NOTE** : Although free text search without specifying fields is available, it is processed differently from searching on specific fields.
+**Free Text**: not specifying a field will search on the full records, which can include other information not stated below.
+Although free text search without specifying fields is available, it is processed differently from searching on specific fields.
 For better results, always specify search fields.

+**Conditionals**: the following conditionals are available: NOT, AND, OR.
+Must be UPPERCASE.
+You can also use the minus sign (-) as a replacement for the NOT conditional.

+**Comparison**: you can use comparison operators on number fields.
+E.g. _field:>100.

+**String fields caveat**: if the string is expected to have spaces, some kind of punctuation in the middle, or special symbols, instead of querying _field:value_ try _field:"value"_.
+You can also try instead _field.keyword:"value"_.
+The first one will search for any occurrence of any of the words in _value_, while the second one will search for an exact match of the string.

+**Field existence or omission**: you can search for records that have a specific field by using _\_exists\_:field_.
+Conversely, for records missing a field it would be _NOT \_exists\_:field_.

 ## Fields